danielcorin/blog/content/posts/llm-prompt-injection.md

 ## Prompt injection for AI apps

+I'll start by saying thank you to the folks who built the projects I reference below.
+I appreciate your creativity and efforts to show the world what is possible with this technology.
+You inspire me.

 Here is a cool LLM-based project for explaining what a code snippet does: <https://whatdoesthiscodedo.com>.
 The website says the project was "forked from [openai-quickstart-node](https://github.com/openai/openai-quickstart-node)" which ([by default](https://github.com/openai/openai-quickstart-node/blob/master/pages/api/generate.js#L30) at least) uses `text-davinci-003` for it's completions.
 Let's see if I can use a standard prompt injection technique to get this product to do something other than "code snippet analysis".